thomas-dragon/Fusion-360-parameter-list-templates/README.md

 ## Save time in Autodesk Fusion 360 with the parameter list.

+My first example is an all in on list for the construction of 3d printers.

 This list for 3d printers contains the most important dimensions and mechanical components.
 Adapt the values to your needs.